anirudh2/code-katas/boxy/julia/Boxy/iteration_001.md

-# Iteration 001: Create a Package
+# Iteration 001: Create and Test a Package

 We first *create* a package, then implement a simple single-line test, then a simple single-line implementation.
 Then we check in the code as incremental development cycle.
 Then we start to expand the library through this iterative cycle of `test` -> `code`.

 ## Create a Package

-This method follows the [Create A Package](https://github.com/hovey/jlschool/blob/main/create-a-package.md) tutorial on jlschool.
+This method follows the [Create A Package](https://github.com/hovey/jlschool/blob/main/create-a-package.md) tutorial on the jlschool repo.

 Verify that `PkgTemplates` exists: